ars0915/note/pages/SDP.md

 	- `a=group:BUNDLE audio video`: The BUNDLE mechanism allows multiple media streams to share the same network connection (port and transport), which reduces resource usage.
 	- `*a=msid-semantic: WMS lgsCFqt9kN2fVKw5wg3NKqGdATQoltEwOdMS*`:
-	  表示這個 SDP 用 Media Stream Identification (MSID) semantic
+	  表示這個 SDP 用 Media Stream Identification (MSID) semantic The **WMS** keyword refers to "WebRTC Media Streams," a concept in WebRTC where media tracks are grouped into a single logical stream for easier handling.